ericciarla/babyagijs/README.md

 # BabyAGI JS (Main Branch)

 # Features
-- BabyAGI but in JS
+- BabyAGI but in JS (Python version: https://github.com/yoheinakajima/babyagi)
 - Built with Langchain and Supabase

 # How to use